• Products

 2.Trading Complexity and Risk

 Since each trading opportunity presents a distinct market scenario, your approach may vary significantly, introducing complexity.
-It's crucial to recognize that greater complexity is associated with an increased risk of misinterpreting the market or making errors in your execution.
+It's crucial to recognise that greater complexity is associated with an increased risk of misinterpreting the market or making errors in your execution.

 Conclusion